Ta Håtsa I Tinigo’ Åntigu

 Benefits of Early Childhood Education

-Pacific Islanders Lagging Behind in Higher Education Attainment – “In an economy that increasingly requires a college education to be successful in the labor market, Pacific Islanders have fallen behind and current admissions patterns will perpetuate this problem.”*
+i thought about this Pacific Islanders Lagging Behind in Higher Education Attainment – “In an economy that increasingly requires a college education to be successful in the labor market, Pacific Islanders have fallen behind and current admissions patterns will perpetuate this problem.”*

 - Better Learning Benefits – Early childhood education gives most children a jump-start on education for their kindergarten and elementary years.